andrejtrindade/star-splore/README.md

 ## How to play

-You can play the game online at the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?tid=151129).
+You can use the launcher online at the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?tid=151129).

 You can also download the [cart](exports/cart/) to play offline if you have PICO-8.